bbqbailey/mqttDirector/README.md

     mqttController.py
         A python program that runs as a service, lisetning for commands issued by mqttDirector on the network.
         The commands arrive via a MQTT Mosquitto topic.
+        Performs recognized commands, ignores commands
+        not recognized.

     mqttController.service
         A systemd file that runs on the same node where the